 Be sure to treat all infected areas on your body to help prevent cross-contamination and recurrence in other places.
 And since most fungal infections can be transmitted through direct and indirect transmission, don’t share towels, clothes or any other personal items with other people who are also infected.

 Another important thing to keep in mind is to make sure that the infected areas stay clean and that you wash them properly and thoroughly when bathing — you can also remove any hair if there is fungus attached to it, but otherwise, it would be wiser to keep the hair until the infection resolves.

-Avoid any deodorants or antiperspirants that you used prior to the infection, as they may also have the fungus on them.
-To help with all of these steps, try to wear lighter clothing to promote ventilation and prevention of sweaty buildup or use antifungal drying powder if you’re wearing a heavy sweater.
-You'll be ready for those strapless dresses in no time!
+Avoid any deodorants or antiperspirants you used prior to the infection, as they may also have the fungus on them.
+To help with all these steps, try to wear lighter clothing to promote ventilation and prevention of sweaty buildup or use antifungal drying powder if you’re wearing a heavy sweater.
+You'll be ready for those strapless dresses or sleeveless shirts in no time!

 And you'll see personalized content just for you whenever you click the My Feed .

 SheKnows is making some changes!